 It all starts with date caramel.
 Have you tried the stuff?
 If not, YOU HAVEN’T LIVED.

 Up next?
-Use a melon baller or a measuring spoon to scoop out truffle shapes.
+Use a melon baller or a measuring spoon to scoop out truffle shapes (or roll them with your hands!).
 Then freeze before drizzling with creamy, salted peanut butter.
 Now we’re getting somewhere.

 Last but not least?
 Dunk those babies in dairy-free dark chocolate and sprinkle with a touch more sea salt.
 A quick trip to the fridge or freezer and these gems are ready for fast and immediate consumption.